 The university has a Rector and two Vice Rectors.
 Rector Tapio Määttä leads the university’s activities and carries out the duties assigned to the Rector by the Universities Act.
 Vice Rector Jussi Pihlajamäki is responsible for research at our university, while Vice Rector Laura Hirsto oversees education.
 The Rectors operate on both campuses.

-Tomi Rosti, MA, works as an Information Specialist and as a Team Leader for research support at the University of Eastern Finland Library on the Joensuu Campus.
-He is the chair of the Staff Association of the University of Eastern Finland, and a deputy chief shop steward.
-He has experience in academic administration and decision-making, thanks to his previous elected positions.
-He is Deputy Chair and a member of the Board and Working Committee of the Federation of University and Research Staff, YHL, and a member of the University Sector Advisory Board and Regional Board of Trade Union Pro.
-He is also Deputy Chair of the Youth Work Support Foundation in North Karelia.
+MSc Tomi Rosti works as Information Specialist and Coordinator of Open Science and Research at the University of Eastern Finland Library on the Joensuu campus.
+He is the chair of the Staff Association of the University of Eastern Finland and a deputy chief shop steward.
+He has experience in academic administration and decision-making, thanks to his previous positions of trust.
+He is Vice Chair and a member of the Board and Working Committee of the Federation of University and Research Staff (YHL), Vice Chair of the University Sector Advisory Board, and a member and deputy board member of the Regional Board of Trade Union Pro.
+He is also Chair of the Youth Work Support Foundation in North Karelia and STTK’s regional committee for North Karelia, and a member of the Regional Management Committee for North Karelia.

 The University Collegium comprises a total of 24 members.
 Eight of the members represent the university's professors, eight represent the university's teaching, research and general staff, and eight represent the university's students.
 The term of office of the University Collegium is four calendar years.
 The term of office of the members representing the university's students is two calendar years.

-Members (deputy members) of the University Collegium, elected for a four-year term beginning on 1 January 2022.
+Members (deputy members) of the University Collegium, elected for a four-year term beginning on 1 January 2026.

 Professors